 NVCI stands for Non-Violent Crisis Intervention, and it consists of various intervention techniques for aggressive, threatening, or violent behaviors.
-The techniques focus on maintaining the safety of everyone involved while being supportive and respectful of the individual.
+The goal of NVCI skills is to maintain the safety of everyone involved while being supportive and respectful of the individual.

 The Escalation Cycle